 To cater for our A level Music Technology students the department is now equipped with a suite of Apple Mac computers with state-of-the-art sequencing and notation software, linked to the most up-to-date digital mixing desk in the Recording Studio.

-A regular slot in the music time-table is the popular Music & Munch, which takes place every Thursday in the Auden Theatre foyer.
+A regular slot in the music time-table is the popular Music & Munch, which takes place every Thursday in the Britten Building.
 Members of the public are invited to come along and enjoy a sandwich lunch and listen to the pupils perform.
 This intimate venue provides invaluable performing experience for Gresham’s musicians and a chance for them to showcase their talents.
 Another event on the musical calendar which gets parents racing to the box office is the annual House Music Competition which brings out a fierce competitive nature in every pupil as they strive to win the coveted prizes!

 Gresham’s became an All-Steinway School on 27th November, 2012.
 All-Steinway Schools demonstrate a commitment to excellence by providing students and faculties with the best equipment possible for the study of music.